basho/cuttlefish/README.md

 ## So where's app.config?

 Well, there's a couple.
-The default app.config currently shipped with Riak will be hidden away somewhere Riak knows about.
+The default `app.config` currently shipped with Riak will be hidden away somewhere Riak knows about.
 It will contain the default settings.
 The `riak.conf` file is currently parsed and overlaid on top of this config file.

-But right now we only map two values, and some might be too complexly nested to hit in the first phase of this.
+But right now we only map a few values, and some might be too complexly nested to hit in the first phase of this.
 This is why we are planning on adding the ability to place an `advanced.config` next to the `riak.conf` file in $platform_dependent_config_dir, which will allow you to override the default `default.config` that ships with Riak, but just the places you need to.
-I think that multibackend configuration is going to be the poster child for this advanced configuration file.
+I think that multibackend configuration is going to be the poster child for this advanced configuration file, but the introdcution of `@translations` might be able to handle this.

 So, these three files are essentially merged into a `generated.config` by a little vm before Riak starts.
 Then the Riak erlang vm will start up using the generated app.config